 Can caladiums grow indoors?

-Growing caladiums indoors as houseplants is pretty difficult.
-The plants naturally requires a dormant period during the winter months, so it’s best to allow them to rest.
+Technically yes, but it is pretty difficult.
+Caladiums naturally requires a dormant period during the winter months, so it’s best to allow them to rest.

-You could certainly grow your caladium indoors through the summer, and then allow it to go dormant during the winter.
+You could certainly try keeping them indoors through the summer, and then allow it to go dormant during the winter.

 Can you leave caladiums in pots over winter?